UMR-CNRM/snowtools/doc/source/hpc/hpc-simulations.rst

 * **step.02**: on a compute node to do the actual computation
 * **step.03**: on a transfert node to archive the output files on aremote server

-Here is an overview of the mkjob launcher arguments used at CEN:
+Here is an overview of the mkjob launcher arguments used at CEN (see also "mkjob -h" for more information):

 * **-c [mandatory]**: Set the absolute path to the configuration file
 * **-f [optional but recommended]**: Set the path to the job description file (in which the job *name* and associated *task* name, as well as the *profile=rd-belenos-mt* information must be provided).
 The job description file can contain several job descriptions (one description per line).
 In this case, all the jobs will be launched.